Intelligent-Robot-Course/Homework/hw6/readme.md

 Running the encoder-based differential odometry with noise (by setting the bool switch in the function) and compare the ground truth trajectory and the estimated trajectory.

 ### Extra credit
-Please implement the ICC-based differential drive model：
+Please implement the ICC-based differential drive model (see the below equations)：

 <div align=center> <img src=gif/1648955007452.jpg width=50%/> </div>